 “I hate them all, and I think it’s stealing female glory.
 Buns are my thing,” said Mary Buckley ’17.

 “I like man buns on certain men…Very specific men,” said Kirstin Lick ‘17.

 “I think guys have to be really strong in their masculinity, because long hair is generally typical of girls,” said Margaret Wright ‘17.

 The men who wear them, however, love it.
 According to Asher Gray ‘17, who recently joined the bandwagon, said, “It adds flavor and change to an otherwise boring object [the head].”

 It’s a different way of doing things for men.
 But it is more than for just looks, it is also efficient.
 “For me, it’s just because I was too lazy to cut the top of my hair…It’s just more efficiency for my hair,” said Gray.

-As a woman, I understand the dilemma of having a lot of hair and not knowing what to do with it.
+As a woman, I understand the dilemma of having a lot of hair and not knowing what to do with it, although some women actually have issues growing long strong hair.
 Nowadays, the messy bun “is in” for women, so why is the man bun getting so much ridicule?
 To be honest, I think it is because it looks so out of place on a man’s head that I feel the need to borrow Mulan’s sword to chop it off.

 I seriously don’t know how Mulan dealt with it, but I’d strongly suggest to men: if you’re going to be wearing a man bun, at least make it look nice and presentable for the public eye.